dwtcourses/share2social/README.md

 #### Super simple method for any html page

 It could not get simpler than this.
-Just put a link to this page on your page, or copy and paste the following code on your web page.
-This page will get the referring url and extract necessary information from the title tag, meta tags and open graph meta tags from that web page.
+Just put a link to this page on your html page, or copy and paste the following code on your web page.

 `<a href="https://share2social.com">Click here to share this page</a>`